 They may use the British iGCSE system, if they want to get paper qualifications.
 I doubt they will, I have a feeling they will have developed their own income streams by then and won’t need to work for somebody else.
 But who knows, if they want to become doctors or vets or whatever, that’s still possible down the line.

-They read an incredible amount, this is where all of my elder son’s spelling, grammar and vocabulary come from.
+They read an incredible amount, this is where all my elder son’s spelling, grammar and vocabulary come from.
 His spelling is great and he’s never had to memorise for tests.
 Still, when playing games online, they’ll shout out “Mum, how do you spell……?”.
 The words they ask for help with become increasingly complex.

 I try to get them reading, or at least learning about, classic literature and poetry.
 They know about Dickens, Shakespeare, Kipling etc. I buy books for them whenever we’re in London, the rest of the time we download to Kindle.

-Sometimes they just get inspired and go off on a tangent of self directed learning, they watched an entire series of physics videos in one day recently and immediately went out to experiment with wood.
+Sometimes they just get inspired and go off on a tangent of self-directed learning, they watched an entire series of physics videos in one day recently and immediately went out to experiment with wood.
 This sort of thing is happening more and more as they get older, I must admit, at one point I thought it never would.

 They cook and help prepare food, on gas stove, wood stove and bonfire.
 These kids will never need school domestic science classes.
 It’s sad that schools even have to teach this stuff.